 Data architect is responsible for finding solutions around data management.
 Large amount of data can be a big problem; if proper decisions are not taken around data.
-In this blog we will share some important pointers, and some sample questions for data architect exam.
+In this blog we will share some important pointers, and some tips for data architect and management designer exam.

 Let ’s start with Large volumes of data

 Data is one of the key elements of any application.
 Users constantly create data.
 All day long.
 Every day.
 So.
 Much.
 Data.
 Suddenly your org has accumulated millions of records, thousands of users, and several gigabytes of data storage.

 These large data volumes (LDV) can lead to sluggish performance, including slower queries, slower search and list views, and slower sandbox refreshing.
 You can avoid this predicament if you plan for accommodating LDV up front, designing your data model to build scalability in from the get-go.

 Large data can be managed in following ways